alixmatthews/parulidae_proctophyllodidae_cophylo/02_Alignment_20211115/README.md

 fasconcat-g -l -s
 ```

+- This concatenated file is found in the `mafft_fastas` directory here.

 Check it out in SeaView, use amino acid translation (genetic code = 5, invertebrate mitochondrial)

 Looks good!